kwasniew/react_to_elm_playground/forms/README.md

 - looks like Elm community discourages premature splitting of code and with an advanced compiler you can defer it
 - when writing a union type to model state transitions I find proper order makes it easier to reason about code (e.g. Ready -> Saving -> Success/Error)
 - I find Elm messages much more explicit than Redux mapDispatchToProps, mapStateToProps, applyMiddleware, JSX Provider etc.
+- gotcha: JSX value on select element does not work in Elm